tumbati/neo4j-ogm-js/README.md

 # neo4j-orm
-An ORM for NEO4J Graph Database
+An OGM for NEO4J Graph Database